-All faculty members of the University who are employed half-time or more are required to participate in one of several tax sheltered retirement and/or savings plans offered by GuideStone Financial Resources of the Southern Baptist Convention or the Teachers Insurance Annuity Association/College Retirement Equity Fund (TIAA/CREF).
+All faculty members of the university who are employed half-time or more are required to participate in one of several tax sheltered retirement and/or savings plans offered by GuideStone Financial Resources of the Southern Baptist Convention or the Teachers Insurance Annuity Association/College Retirement Equity Fund (TIAA/CREF).

-The University will provide certain benefits as outlined below:
+The university will provide certain benefits as outlined below:

 1. The faculty member is required to contribute three percent (3%) of his/her salary, from the first day of employment through year ten (10).
 In the eleventh (11) year and after, the faculty member is required to contribute five percent (5%).
-Contributions by the participant and by the University are outlined in the table below:
+Contributions by the participant and by the university are outlined in the table below:

-Contribution by Contribution by
+Institution Required

-the Institution the Participant
+Years of Service Contribution Contribution

-3.0% 3%
+1-6 years 3.0% 3%

-3.5% 3%
+7 years 3.5% 3%

-4 % 3%
+8 years 4 % 3%

-4.5% 3%
+9 years 4.5% 3%

-5 % 3%
+10 years 5 % 3%

-6 % 5%
+11 years 6 % 5%

-7 % 5%
+12 years 7 % 5%

-8 % 5%
+13 years 8 % 5%

-9 % 5%
+14 years 9 % 5%

-10% 5%
+15 years 10% 5%

-11% 5%
+16 years 11% 5%

-12% 5%
+17 years 12% 5%

-13% 5%
+18 years 13% 5%

-14% 5%
+19 years 14% 5%

-15% (maximu m) 5%
+20 years 15% (maximum) 5%

-the Institution 3.0% 3.5% 4 % 4.5% 5 % 6 % 7 % 8 % 9 % 10% 11% 12% 13%
+[] up to an annual contribution cap of \$15,000 per employee.

 - 2. Tax-sheltered contributions and tax-paid contributions shall be fully vested. - 3.
 The employee/employer contribution is determined by the salary stated on the annual contract.
 Increases in contributions will be made at the beginning of the contract.
 Summer employment, overloads, directed studies, and part-time teaching are not covered. - 4.
 Retirement Benefits.
 An employee shall be eligible for retirement benefits if the employee terminates employment on or after such employee's retirement date.
 Payment of a retirement benefit shall commence in accordance with the employee's chosen retirement plan. - 5.
 Early retirement.
 Unless otherwise specified in the supplement, an employee shall be eligible for an early retirement benefit if the employee terminates employment on or after the employee's fifty-fifth (55) birthday and prior to the employee's normal retirement date.
 Payment of an early retirement benefit shall commence in accordance with the employee's chosen retirement plan.
 The amount of the early retirement benefit shall be an annuity benefit payable in accordance with the employee's chosen retirement plan. - 6.
 Disability retirement benefits.
-Unless otherwise provided in the supplement, an employee shall be eligible for a disability retirement benefit if the employee becomes disabled prior to the normal retirement date.
+Unless otherwise provided in the supplement, an employee shall be for a disability retirement benefit if the employee becomes disabled prior to the normal retirement date.
 Payment of a disability retirement benefit shall commence as of the later of (1) the last day of the fifth month following the employee's disability retirement date or (2) except as provided in the chosen plan, such later date as the employee requests payment in writing, provided that the employee is disabled on the foregoing, except as provided in the chosen plan, no benefit payments shall be payable until the employee requests commencement of payment in writing.